Patternslib/Patterns/docs/api/patterns.rst

-Line 3 tells the patterns framework that this pattern can be used as a jQuery plugin.
-In order to prevent conflicts the name of the jQuery function will be created by combining the word ``pattern`` with the capitalized name of the pattern.
+Line 3 tells the patterns framework that this pattern can be used as a jQuery plugin named ``patternMyPattern``.
 You can then interact with it using the standard jQuery API:

 .. code-block:: javascript